 Musical and liberal arts pedagogies fuse as students explore the artistic process and its connection to other mediums of expression, including the performing and visual arts.

 A weekly seminar for all BGJI students.
-It will be a forum for special musical projects, BGJI artists-in-residence, faculty workshops, and special topic presentations from faculty in the Liberal Arts, Music Therapy, and Composition departments.
+It will be a forum for special musical projects, BGJI artists-in-residence, faculty workshops, and special topic presentations from the BGJI faculty and artists-in-residence.

 One-on-one weekly lessons with special topics in improvisation techniques and harmonic considerations, taught by BGJI faculty and artists-in-residence.